intel/DPDK-Real-Time-Development-Kit/apps/testbench/Documentation/configuration.rst

 - <Class>TxTimeEnabled (Boolean): Use Tx Launch Time for all transmitted frames (requires ETF Qdisc and is not compatible with XDP)
 - <Class>TxTimeOffsetNS (Integer): Optional Tx Launch Time offset relative to Qbv schedule and cycle time
-- <Class>IgnoreRxErrors (Boolean): By default, the applications perform consistency checks for all received frames.
-This option disables these checks.
-Do not enable this.
-This is only useful for testing e.g., overload scenarios.
 - <Class>Vid (Integer): VLAN ID used for traffic generation
 - <Class>Pcp (Integer): VLAN PCP used for traffic generation
 - <Class>NumFramesPerCycle (Integer): Number of frames transmitted per cycle